 If you’ve incorporated your medical practice, you likely did so to reduce tax and save more for retirement.

-In fact, you may find that smart use of RRSPs and TFSAs can help you keep more of your money.
+While it's true that a professional corporation can be a way to shelter your earnings in any given year, you may also find that smart use of RRSPs and TFSAs can help you keep more of your money.

 Passive income rules explained